 In short: Not Much!
-I know that answer disappoints multitudes of parents of college bound high school students.
-The intentions of parents vary from just wanting the best for their kiddo to the “helicopter” parent to those living vicariously through their child.
-The bottom-line is your child needs to OWN the college selection, application and admission process.
+I know that answer disappoints multitudes of parents of college-bound high school students.
+The intentions of parents vary from just wanting the best for their kiddo to the “helicopter” or “snowplow” parent to those living vicariously through their child.
+The bottom line is your child needs to OWN the college selection, application, and admission process.

 Getting to Know You

 Colleges are wanting to get to know THE STUDENT.
 It will be the student, not the parent, heading to school and the college needs to be the best fit for the student.
 Therefore interaction directly with the college needs to be initiated and followed up by the student.
 Ask college admissions officers and they will tell you they can confidently peg the parent who calls or emails impersonating their child.
 If you do that, how will it reflect on your child?
 Could you be limiting their future options?
 Furthermore, the student reaching out shows maturity and initiative on the part of the student; both are qualities the college seeks.

 If the student isn’t ready to speak up, stand on his own, and fully engage in the process, then will he really be ready for the freedom and responsibility that comes with going to college.
 The journey can be part of this maturing process so they are ready.
 Therefore embrace it which each player in their correct role.

 All is not lost though.
 For parents anxious to be part of the process, there are things I recommend you can do in the background as the skipper while your child steers the ship.

 - Researcher: Much of the “homework” involved in college selection is collecting data.
 Unearthing the important under the mounds of resources available.
 Parents can help by finding out essential information like graduation and retention rates, which majors are offered, cost of attendance, freshman profile (average GPA and ACT or SAT of the previous year’s admitted students), study abroad, and internship options.
 Take it a step further and create a spreadsheet of the data collected for quick and easy comparison.